reactivemarkets/desktop/README.md

 ## Configuration

 Applications are defined via configuration files, it is recommended to define your application in YAML.
-This is easier to read, maintain and allows you to grouping objects into a single file.
+This is easier to read, maintain and allows you to group objects into a single file.

 The command line interface allows you to create a basic configuration file in the current working directory: